ORIENT CHILDREN TO THE WORLD

 Huh?
 Try this explanation on a child and they’ll stare at you puzzled.
 “Light is scattered just like my toys get scattered?”, they might ask.
 There are so many bold claims hidden in this explanation: white light is made up of different colors, air is made of particles, light has a wavelength, light can be scattered.
 These are all important details, if your goal is to have the most advanced understanding.

 But the mistake is to assume that someone can progress from no understanding of a topic straight to the most advanced understanding of the topic in one step.
 Instead, an advanced understanding must be built up, one layer at a time.
 That explanation above for “Why is the sky blue?” is a layer 6 explanation.
 There are more basic levels of understanding which must be grasped first.
 Knowledge builds, layer upon layer, like an onion.
 The more basic explanations are still true.
-But there is more truth to be understood, for people who to go further.
+But there is more truth to be understood, for people who want to go further.

 Here is a short video explanation of, “Why is the sky blue?” which gives you a layer 1 and layer 2 explanation.